 - 1. Administrative services maintains an accurate list of vacant offices and the utilization of each room (classroom, lab, lounge, etc).
-The list is updated periodically and the accuracy relies on communication of any changes to room vacancies, assignments or changes on usage. - 2.
-Faculty office spaces are allocated in a collaboration with the Division Dean and Administrative Service..
+The list is updated periodically and the accuracy relies on communication of any changes to room vacancies, assignments or changes on usage. - 4.2.
+Faculty office spaces are allocated by the Division Deanin a collaboration with the Division Dean and Administrative Service.
 Full-time faculty are provided with a private office.
 Vacant offices are set aside for rotational use (based on a reservation system created by the Divisions) for part-time faculty.
-Division administrative assistants will manage the quarterly allocation of part-time faculty offices. - 3.
+Division administrative assistants will manage the quarterly allocation of part-time faculty offices. - 23.
 Classified staff members are provided an office space (desk, cubicle, or private office) in the unit where their work is assigned.
-The supervisor of the classified staff member is responsible for identifying and allocating an appropriate office space. - 4.
+The supervisor of the classified staff member is responsible for identifying and allocating an appropriate office space. - 3.4.
 Administrators are provided with a private office in an area within the vicinity of the unit where their work is assigned.
-The vice president of the administrator's service area will be responsible for identifying and allocating an office. - 5.
-Division Deans and Division Administrative Assistants will have offices located in close physical proximity to their administrative area. - 6.
-Requests for office space for partners and external community members must first be approved by the Senior Leadership Team.
-The space location is determined by Administrative Services in conversation with administrators who supervise work in that area.
+The vice president of the administrator's service area will be responsible for identifying and allocating an office. - 4.5.
+Division Deans and Division Administrative Assistants will have offices located in close physical proximity to their administrative area. - 5.
+Lecture classrooms are assigned to classes based on room capacity and maximum seat count for that class.
+Division Deans will work collaboratively with each other and the Scheduling Office to assign an appropriate room for a class.

-- 7. Requests to assign a classroom or other space as a Community Space should be forwarded to the Dean of the requestor's unit. - 8.
+- 6. Requests for office space for partners and external community members must first be approved by the Senior Leadership Team.
+The space location is determined by Administrative Services in conversation with administrators who supervise work in that area. - 6.7.
+Requests to assign a classroom or other space as a Community Space should be forwarded to the Dean of the requestor's unit. - 7-8.
 The dean meets with stakeholders affiliated with the location to discuss benefits and consequences of space allocation.

-- 9. The Dean will bring this item for discussion and approval at the College Wide Dean's meeting. - 10.
-The outcome of the discussion from the College Wide Dean's meeting will be forwarded to the president's senior leadership team by the vice president. - 11.
+- 8.9.
+The Dean will bring this item for discussion and approval at the Dean College Wide Dean's meeting. - 9.10.
+The outcome of the discussion from the College Wide Dean's meeting will be forwarded to the president's cabinetsenior leadership team by the vice president. - 10.11.
 The final decision on the allocation of the community space will be made by the president's cabinet.